Down Bridgeman Place we pass a shop on the corner of Carlton Street very familiar to many people.

 Warehouse in use by National Carriers Ltd.

-Haulgh Hall on the corner of Bradfors Street and Bromwich Street, thought to be the oldest inhabited building in Bolton.
+Haulgh Hall on the corner of Bradford Street and Bromwich Street, thought to be the oldest inhabited building in Bolton.

 The warehouse was built in 1885 and in the early days was packed with cotton bales from America and Egypt.
 LMS was the biggest of the four main railway companies in the UK, the largest commercial enterprise in the Commonwealth, the largest transport organisation in the world and the second largest employer in the UK, after the Post Office.